 The application process in the Workplace Relations Commission takes anything from 6 to 9 months due to the volume of complaints currently being received.
 An employee or their Representation will initially receive an acknowledgement of an application which will be copied to the employer.
 Both sides will receive further correspondence as your trial date approaches encouraging us to lodge written submissions.
 These submissions act as a written account of what you have gone through during your time with the company.
 You or your Representative will rely on this document during the hearing.

 What happens at the Unfair Dismissal hearing?

-The Employment Appeal Tribunal hears the case made by each party.
+The Workplace Relations Commission hears the case made by each party.
 The employer usually goes first as the onus is on the employer to prove that the employee was not unfairly dismissed.

 This is extremely important because in employment law there is an automatic presumption that the dismissal has been unfair.
 It is therefore up to the employer to prove otherwise.
 The exception to this is constructive dismissal when the onus is on the employee to prove that they have been dismissed unfairly.